ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 2. On the **Custom images** tab, click the image name to see the volume from which it was created.
 The image details panel links to the source volume.

-To use this image when you create a new instance, select it as operating system type when you create an instanceL
+To use this image when you create a new instance, select it as the operating system type when you create an instanceL

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to the **menu ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Compute > Virtual server instances**.